Sam-v6/nfl/README.md

     - Switch to flash attention layer which can accelerate training
   - General
     - Get docker working and implemented in CI
+    - Add git hook for ruff fix
+    - Look back on mypy for type